Mini Moke: Electric Mokes

-In 1981, Melbourne engineering firm Johns Perry developed the Electromoke, as part of a Victorian State Government trial investigating energy conservation.
+In 1981, Melbourne engineering firm Johns Perry developed the "Electromoke", as part of a Victorian State Government trial investigating energy conservation.
 Four Leyland Mokes were produced without engines or wipers, and then fitted with elevator motors and car batteries.
 The rear suspension had to be upgraded due to the battery weight.
 The vehicles were tested by Australia Post, the State Electricity Commission of Victoria and the Electricity Commission of New South Wales.
 A change of government, high cost, poor performance, and the demise of the Leyland factory meant the project went no further.
 The one remaining Electromoke is on static display at the Museum of Vehicle Evolution, Shepparton.

 A new design inspired by the Mini Moke was developed by Chery subsidiary Sicar Engineering and MOKE International in around 2007.
 This Chinese-manufactured design is assembled and distributed by various small companies in France, England, and United States.

 Future Mokes

 While BMW-owned Mini has discussed other vehicles named after the Moke, no production has ever taken place.
-A concept car called the MINI Beachcomber, which draws heavily on Moke styling, was never produced.
+A concept car called the MINI Beachcomber, which draws heavily on Moke styling, was used to build interest for the upcoming Mini Countryman.